Certifications / Microsoft

 Your email server is also susceptible to these attacks.
 An attacker who stops email service can cause major disruptions to both communication and productivity.
 Several devices offer ways to stop DoS attacks.
 IDS and IPS systems with firewalls that detect attacks and alert administrators can help prevent DoS attacks.

-Old and unnecessary installs
+Old and Unnecessary Installs

 Updating devices and software regularly is the easiest way to protect from attackers.
 Every operating system and software application needs updates.
 While these updates often patch bugs in the server's software, some also plug security holes.